I earned over $5k in the last 5 days on my blog from launching my first course – $5,917.95 to be exact!

-I Launched My First Course – Design Your Dream Life Academy
+I Launched My First Course – Personal Development For Her

-The name of the course is Design Your Dream Life Academy and the subheading is discover exactly how to become a BOSS at mastering your mindset, emotions, productivity, time management, goal-setting, and habits.
+The name of the course is Personal Development For Her and the subheading is discover exactly how to become a BOSS at mastering your mindset, emotions, productivity, time management, goal-setting, and habits.

 I packed it with sooo many lessons – over 95.
 I’ve taken goal-setting courses before, and my course is better, longer, and less expensive.
 I gave so much more value than I charged.
 So, I was very confident selling it, which makes a big difference in sales.